mitranim/wordplay/readme.md

 pegasys (unicorn technology?)

-memotion (preprogrammed emotion? preprogrammed movement?) (an emotion people think they're feeling just because the media/internet/memes tell them they should)
+memotion (preprogrammed emotion? preprogrammed movement?; an emotion people think they're feeling just because the media/internet/memes tell them they should)

 keeptocurrency (currency that is never spent)